Thursday, October 1, 2015

 • Damage from falling objects or missiles

-• Damage sustained due to severe weather or natural disaster -- such as wind storm, hail, hurricane, tornado, etc.
+• Damage sustained due to severe weather or natural disasters such as wind storms, hail, hurricanes, tornadoes, etc.

 Collision – this provides coverage to repair or replace your vehicle damaged in a car accident that was your fault.
 It specifically deals with accidents that occur while the insured person is driving and/or applies to the insured person's vehicle.
 Damage done to others' property is covered by auto liability insurance.
-Damage or loss caused by other factors, like theft, vandalism, or weather are covered by auto comprehensive insurance.
-An auto policy cannot provide collision coverage without also having comprehensive coverage for the named vehicle.
+Damage or loss caused by other factors, like theft, vandalism, or weather, is covered by auto comprehensive insurance.
+An auto policy cannot provide collision coverage without comprehensive coverage for the named vehicle.

 · Full Coverage – this term typically refers to an auto policy having both comprehensive and collision coverages, atop the liability and PIP/medical coverages.